rollchains/spawn/README.md

   <h1>Spawn</h1>
 </div>

-Spawn is the best development platform for building custom modular Cosmos-SDK blockchains.
+Spawn is the easiest way to build, maintain and scale a Cosmos SDK blockchain.
+Built for developers, by developers, Spawn solves all the key pain points engineers face when building new SDK networks.
 Pick and choose modules to create a network tailor-fit to your needs.
 Use the native Cosmos tools and standards you're already familiar with.
 Quickly test interoperability between your new chain and established networks like the Cosmos-Hub across local devnet, public testnet, and mainnet through native InterchainTest support.
 Take advantage of the latest innovations, such as Proof-Of-Authority consensus and Celestia Data Availability.
 Build without limits.

 ## Spawn in Action

-In this 4 minute demo Jack:
+In this 4 minute demo we:
 - Creates a new chain, customizing the modules and genesis
 - Creates a new `nameservice` module
   - Adds the new message structure for transactions and queries